-Law Clerks appointed to term appointments for at least one year and one day are eligible for the following benefits: health, dental, vision and life insurance coverage, flexible spending plan, long-term care insurance and eleven (11) paid Federal holidays.
+Law Clerks appointed to term appointments for at least one year and one day are eligible for the following benefits: health, dental, vision and life insurance coverage, flexible spending plan, and eleven (11) paid Federal holidays.
 Term law clerks are subject to Social Security and Medicare deductions but are not eligible to participate in the retirement system or the Thrift Savings Plan.